Rose, Cpl. Willard

 Once in the camp, the POWs were allowed to run the camp.
 The Japanese only entered if they had an issue they wanted to deal with.
 In early June, four POWs escaped and were recaptured.
 They were brought back to the camp and tied to posts and beaten.
 After three days they were cut loose from the posts and made to dig their own graves.
 They stood in graves facing a Japanese firing squad and were shot.
 After they had been shot, a Japanese officer used his pistol and fired a shot into each grave.

 During June, the first cases of diphtheria appeared in the camp, and by July, it had spread throughout the camp.
-The Japanese finally gave the American medical staff anti-biotics to treat the POWs, but before it took effect, 130 POWs had died from the disease by August.
-On 26 June 1942, six POWs were executed by the Japanese after they had left the camp to buy food and were caught returning to camp.
+The Japanese finally gave the American medical staff antibiotics to treat the POWs, but before it took effect, 130 POWs had died from the disease by August.
+On June 26, 1942, six POWs were executed by the Japanese after they had left the camp to buy food and were caught returning to camp.
 The POWs were tied to posts in a manner that they could not stand up or sit down.
 No one was allowed to give them food or water and they were not permitted to give them hats to protect them from the sun.
 The men were left tied to the posts for 48 hours when their ropes were cut.
 Four of the POWs were executed on the duty side of the camp and the other two were executed on the hospital side of the camp.

 Three POWs escaped from the camp on September 12, 1942, and were recaptured on September 21 and brought back to the camp.
 Their feet were tied together and their hands were crossed behind their backs and tied with ropes.
-A long rope was tied around their wrists and they were suspended from a rafter with their toes barely touched the ground causing their arms to bear all the weight of their bodies.
+A long rope was tied around their wrists and they were suspended from a rafter with their toes barely touching the ground causing their arms to bear all the weight of their bodies.
 They were subjected to severe beatings by the Japanese guards while hanging from the rafter.
 The punishment lasted three days.
 They were cut from the rafter and they were tied hand and foot and placed in the cooler for 30 days on a diet was rice and water.
-One of the three POWs was severely beaten by a Japanese lieutenant but later released.
+One of the three POWs was severely beaten by a Japanese lieutenant but was later released.

 On September 27, a POW who had escaped on August 7 was recaptured.
 He was placed in solitary confinement and during his time there, he was beaten over the head with an iron bar by a Japanese sergeant.
 The camp commandant, Col. Mori, would parade him around the camp and use the man as an example as he lectured the POWs.
 The man wore a sign that read, “Example of an Escaped Prisoner.”
 Three POWs were executed, on September 29, by the Japanese after being stopped by American security guards while attempting to escape.
 The American guards were there to prevent escapes so that the other POWs in their ten men group would not be executed.
 During the event, the noise made the Japanese aware of the situation and they came to the area and beat the three men who had tried to escape.
 One so badly that his jaw was broken.
-After two and a half hours, the three were tied to posts by the main gate and their clothes were torn off them.
+After two and a half hours, the three were tied to posts by the main gate, and their clothes were torn off them.
 They also were beaten on and off for the next 48 hours.
 Anyone passing them was expected to urinate on them.
 After three days they were cut down and thrown into a truck and taken to a clearing in sight of the camp and shot.

 The Japanese announced to the POWs in the camp that on October 14, 1942, the daily food ration for each POW would be 550 grams of rice, 100 grams of meat, 330 grams of vegetables, 20 grams of fat, 20 grams of sugar, 15 grams of salt, and 1 gram of tea.
+At some point, 50 grams of mongo beans replaced some of the rice.
+In addition, sick POWs also received an additional 50 grams of meat.
 In reality, the POWs noted that the meals were wet rice and rice coffee for breakfast, Pechi green soup and rice for lunch, and Mongo bean soup, Carabao meat, and rice for dinner.

 On January 2, 1943, his family learned he was a Prisoner of War.